VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/order-management/order-details.md

 ## Create Exchange Order

-To create an exchange order, user must have an appropriate permission and theВ order must be in a state of Complete.
+To create an exchange order, user must have an appropriate permission and the order must be in a state of Complete.
 Creating exchange order combines two separate activities:

 * Create return
 * Place an order